junxit/us-congress-bills-114/metadata.md

 - 2015-07-22 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H5379)
 - 2015-07-22 — The previous question was ordered pursuant to the rule. (consideration: CR H5378)
 - 2015-07-23 — Received in the Senate.
+- 2016-07-14 — Read twice and referred to the Committee on Environment and Public Works.